ramsaylanier/WordExpressSchema/README.md

 - **WordExpress Definitions**: a modular GraphQL schema definition.

 Combined, this package can be used with any GraphQL server (like [Apollo Server](https://www.apollographql.com/docs/apollo-server/)) to provide an easy connection to your WordPress database.
 An example of using this package with Apollo Server and Webpack is provided below.

+If you'd like a solution that already includes a GraphQL server for you, check out the [WordExpress Server repository](https://github.com/ramsaylanier/WordExpress-Server).
+WordExpress Server uses `WordExpress Schema` and provides you with a GraphQL server out of the box.

 ## Installation